About the Hofstra University Museum of Art:

 A Message from the Museum Director

-The Hofstra University Museum of Art is returning to in-person exhibitions and public programs for the Fall of 2021.
+The Hofstra University Museum of Art is returning to in-person exhibitions and public programs for the Spring of 2022.

 Integral to the academic mission of Hofstra University, the Hofstra University Museum of Art advances knowledge and understanding through experiences with authentic works of art from the world’s diverse cultures.
 The Museum’s mission is achieved through collection acquisition and preservation, exhibitions, and interpretive resources.